hemangchawla/allanlab/_pages/home.md

 -->
 </div>

 Namaste, I am Hemang Chawla.
 I am an Applied Scientist in Image Processing and Computer Vision at [ScanTrust](https://www.scantrust.com/) which connects billions of products across the globe.
 I focus on developing computer vision solutions for anti-counterfeiting; improve the user scanning experience and authentication accuracy, as part of the core-tech team.
+Additionally, I am a visiting researcher at the [Data & AI cluster](https://dai.win.tue.nl/) at [Eindhoven University of Technology](https://www.tue.nl/en/) (TU/e).

 Previously, I was a Senior Computer Vision Research Engineer at the [Advanced Research Lab, Navinfo Europe](https://www.navinfo.eu/expertise/artificial-intelligence/).
 My research